SirMoM/BirthdayManager/README.md

 # BirthdayManager
-A small Programm to manage your Birthdays https://sirmom.github.io/BirthdayManagerWebsite/
+A small Program to manage your Birthdays https://sirmom.github.io/BirthdayManagerWebsite/